medianeuroscience/emfdscore/README.md

 When using AMorE, please consider citing the following article: redacted for anonymous review.

 ## Install
 AMorE requires a Python installation (v3.5+).
 If your machine does not have Python installed, we recommend installing Python by downloading and installing either [Anaconda or Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) for your OS.

+For best practises, we recommend installing AMorE into a virtual conda environment.

-Once Anaconda/Miniconda is installed, you can install AMorE by opening a terminal and typing: `pip install pyamore`
+Once Anaconda/Miniconda is installed, you can install AMorE by opening a terminal and typing: `pip install -i https://test.pypi.org/simple/ pyamore`

 After installing pyAMorE, please install the latest version of spaCy by running the following two commands in your terminal: